 Research into how to prevent dementia shows THC may not only destroy amyloid plaques, but also prevent formation.

-At this time, there is no cure for Alzheimer’s and approved medications don’t help after a certain stage.
+At this time, there is no cure for Alzheimer’s and approved medications decline in efficacy after a certain stage.
 Available pharmaceuticals include galantamine, rivastigmine, and donepezil.
 These are cholinesterase inhibitors prescribed for mild to moderate Alzheimer’s symptoms.